Skip advert

 Taking a leaf out of Volkswagen’s book, the front door pockets are flocked in order to prevent items from rattling as you drive down the road.

 The twin, gently curved 12.3-inch screens in the EV6 look fantastic, work well and offer clear graphics.
-Kia’s infotainment system is easy to use, the wireless smartphone links for both Apple CarPlay and Android Auto and works seamlessly, while the touchscreen display is responsive.
+Kia’s infotainment system is easy to use, the wireless smartphone links for both Apple CarPlay and Android Auto, and it all works seamlessly, while the touchscreen display is responsive.
 It’s all laid out well, and the menus make sense, plus we like the use of black backgrounds, because it reduces eye strain at night.
 Meanwhile, the driver’s display provides all the information you need.

 The standard audio included with Air and GT-Line trims is provided by a six-speaker set-up, while GT-Line S and above come with a 14-speaker Meridian premium audio system.
 Only the entry-level Air trim misses out on a wireless phone charging pad.